-In 2014/15 EIFL worked with local and international partners to implement a major capacity building initiative involving 30 librarians from 29 public and community libraries that currently provide public access to computers and the internet.
+In 2014/16 EIFL worked with local and international partners to implement a major capacity building initiative involving 30 public libraries that were providing public access to computers and the internet.

 The training built librarians’ capacity to use information and communications technology (ICT) effectively, and to create new public library services that use digital technology to benefit communities.
 It also built librarians’ training capacity so that they can teach community members to use computers and the internet.

 In 2018/19, in partnership with Kenya National Library Service (KNLS), EIFL developed a programme to identify and train public librarians to become trainers within the KNLS network of 62 public libraries, and to strengthen systems for continuous professional development.

 Training of trainers